zowe/docs-site/docs/extend/extend-apiml/onboard-micronaut-enabler.md

     - **`apiml.service.ssl[0].trustStore`**

-        is the relative path to the truststore from the point of running application
+        is the location of the truststore

     - **`apiml.service.ssl[0].trustStoreType`**